inv2004/100m_taxi_bench/README.md

 * ClickHouse version 21.12.3.32

 ## TODO
-- not sure in k9-q3 results
+- not sure about k9-q3 results
 - would be good to retest q with parted mem-data only like k9